 The point of hosting a website for your event or conference is to capture attention, convert site visitors into attendees and then provide them with pertinent details about the upcoming function as it is planned.

 Your website is one of the first introductions people will have to your group or organization and the particular event you are managing.
 It’s important to make a good impression, in order to persuade visitors to register, an article from Smart Meetings magazine explains.
-To help you enhance your website and improve engagement with online visitors, here are a few tips.
+To help you enhance your website and improve engagement with online visitors, here are five tips.

 1. Emphasize your branding

 Branding is all about creating an identity and sustaining the association your guests or clients make between your event and your company or organization.
 When creating your event website, make sure your brand is recognizable just by looking at the homepage, according to a post on The Bizzabo Blog.
 Incorporate your company logo in a prominent spot – in general, people intuitively look first at the top left corner of the screen – or create a unique and easily identifiable logo specifically for your upcoming event.
 According to a Web Design Ledger blog post, even a logo with a simple design can build “brand recognition, which is vital if the event becomes annual.”

 If you were attending an event, what information would you need?
 Don’t inundate potential attendees with details that aren’t relevant until they’re at the event, or they may forget important advance information or the most important question, “Why should I attend?”
 Of course, you will want to share information about speakers, special guests, the venue and the agenda, but Bizzabo suggests creating dedicated pages for those topics instead of cramming them all onto one page.

 3. Make it responsive to look good on mobile

 It’s no surprise people rely heavily on their smart phones for browsing the Internet and taking care of personal and professional tasks – like signing up for events.
 Therefore, it’s essential your event website is responsive and can adapt to different screen sizes and shapes.